AlexandreVictor/brewery_pipeline/README.md

 ```
 http://localhost:8080
 ```
-Log in with the default credentials (airflow/airflow).
+Log in with the default credentials (airflow/airflow) or (admin/admin).

 ### 5. Trigger the DAG
 In the Airflow interface, locate the DAG named `brewery_etl_dag`.
 You can then trigger the pipeline to fetch data from API, transform it, and create the gold view.